jordan-public/order-hook-book-aptos/README.md

 - The Maker of the hook pays a fee.
 - The Taker of the hook and the Protocol share the fee received from the Maker.

+## Economic Incentive

+To make sure the Order-Hook Book Protocol operates as intended, there are economic incentives for every participant:
+- Protocols/Callers pay rewards to use Hooks to improve Capital Efficiency and mitigate Delinquency Risk
+- Hook Takers receive reward for triggering the Hooks
+- Order-Hook Book Protocol collects part of the reward as fees

 ## Implementation